-Endangered Species Yes No Threatened, endangered, and Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool and the Puerto Rico Department of Natural and Environmental Resources (DNER) Species Ranges database.
+Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 species or habitats, including but not limited to activities such as ground disturbance.
+Threatened, endangered, and migratory bird species were identified by reviewing data from the United States Fish and Wildlife Service (USFWS) Information and Planning Consultation (IPaC) Tool and the Puerto Rico Department of Natural and Environmental Resources (DNER) Species Ranges database.
 In addition, critical species habitat was reviewed through the USFWS IPaC, Critical Habitat Portal, and the DNER Puerto Rico State Wildlife Action Plan, a Ten-Year Review database.
-The review identified three federally listed species, the Puerto Rican broad- winged hawk (Buteo platypterus brunnescens), Puerto Rican parrot (Amazona vittate), and Puerto Rican boa (Chilabothrus inornatus), with the potential to occur within the project area.
-The project activities will result in ground disturbing activities, including vegetation clearing, and construction of a new greenhouse.
-A qualified biologist reviewed the proposed activity locations and determined there is no suitable habitat for the Puerto Rican broad-winged hawk, or Puerto Rican parrot.
-Therefore, as currently designed, the proposed project activities will have No effect on these three species or designated critical habitat.
-Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas and trees present within the project area, the Puerto Rican boa may occur within the project area.
+The review identified two federally listed species, the Puerto Rican broad-winged hawk (Buteo platypterus brunnescens) and Puerto Rican boa (Chilabothrus inornatus) and two state listed species, the brown pelican (Pelecanus occidentalis) and mottled coqui (Eleutherodactylus eneidae), with the potential to occur within the project area.
+The project activities will result in ground disturbing activities, including vegetation clearing, installation of a new water well, and construction of a new greenhouse.
+A qualified biologist reviewed the proposed activity locations and determined there is no suitable habitat for the Puerto Rican broad-winged hawk.
+Therefore, as currently designed, the proposed project activities will have No effect on the Puerto Rican broad-winged hawk or designated critical habitat.
+Due to the generalist nature of the Puerto Rican boa, forested habitat surrounding the project areas, and dense ground cover present throughout the review area, the Puerto Rican boa may occur within the project area.
 The applicant will employ the conservation measures outlined in the USFWS General Project Design Guidelines for the Puerto Rican boa.
+If a Puerto Rican Boa is found in the project action site, work shall cease until the Boa moves off on its own.
+If the Boa does not move off, the CM shall contact the Puerto Rico Department of Natural and Environmental Resources and ask for them to relocate the Boa.
 As such, it is anticipated that the project may affect, but is not likely to adversely affect the Puerto Rican boa.
-USFWS provided their concurrence
+The Endangered Species Act Partner Worksheet, USFWS Informal Consultation Letter with IPaC and Puerto Rican Boa Project Design Guidelines, USFWS Concurrence Letter, Critical Habitat Map (Figure B 7-1), and Essential Fish Habitat Map (Figure B 7-2) are provided in Appendix B, Attachment 7.
+Explosive and Flammable Hazards 24 CFR Part 51 Subpart C Yes No The project includes the new construction of a greenhouse and a water well.
+The Project itself is not the development of a hazardous facility nor will the project increase residential densities.
+The Explosive and Flammable Hazards Partner Worksheet is provided in Appendix B, Attachment 8.
+Farmlands Protection Farmland Protection Policy Act of 1981, particularly sections 1504(b) and 1541; 7 CFR Part 658 Yes No This project does not include any activities that could potentially convert agricultural land to non-agricultural use.
+Although farmlands of statewide importance are within the project parcel, no prime farmland or farmlands of statewide importance are within the project area.
+Although the project includes new construction, the project is exempt from review under the Farmland Protection Policy Act (FFPA) as the project is limited to construction of onfarm structures needed for farm operations.
+No further review is required.